You have read over and over that it is less expensive to get an existing

 -- Verify that these addresses are still good (valid).

--- Get the addresses into either a bulk mailing package or sign up with a list-management ASP.
+-- Get the addresses into either a bulk mailing package or sign up with

 -- Design the newsletter.